 The Norwegian Forest cat is larger than the average domestic cat breed.
 They are a sturdy breed with a very muscular body, which helped them to thrive in the wild for centuries.
 Now their strength is used to pounce on lasers, climb cat trees, and chase after gleeful children.

-A typical male Norwegian Forest cat weighs between 12 and 20 pounds, while a female Norwegian Forest cat weighs between 8 and 16 pounds.
-This breed is slow to mature and won’t be full-sized until they are 5 years old.
+A typical male Norwegian Forest cat weighs between 12 and 20 pounds, while a female Norwegian Forest cat weighs between 8 and 16 pounds, meaning they are about 30% bigger than the average house cat.

 Length